rise8-us/rise8-us/docs/practice-playbook.md

 Proof of Concept --> Prototype --> MVP

 ### Proof of Concept
 The Proof of Concept is for quick technical discovery, learning information, and empowering decision-making.
 It may be comprised of pseudo-code, code-fragments, and/or diagrams that depict how systems communicate or UIs interact.
-The outcome should validate & verify the concept, and becomes the reference to for the prototype.
+The outcome should validate & verify the concept, and becomes the reference for the prototype.

 Should we use best practices when building a proof of concept?
   - Not required, but encouraged
   - Use as needed to explain the proposed concept

 ### Prototype
 The goal of a Prototype is to demo limited functionality to end users in an ideal/sandbox environment and help teams evaluate risk.
 This becomes a candidate for the initial MVP.
-Code should follow best practices unless it would be a severe time sync to implement.
+Code should follow best practices unless it would be a severe time sink to implement.

 Should we use best practices when building a prototype?
 - Should try to use best practices, unless severe time sink